ncatlab/nlab-content/pages/9/8/0/0/89/content.md

 Two rings are **Morita equivalent** if the equivalent statements in the Morita theorem above are true.
 A **Morita equivalence** is an [[equivalence in a 2-category]] in the [[bicategory]] $\mathrm{Rng}$ of [[rings]], [[bimodules]] as [[1-morphisms]] and bimodule homomorphisms ("[[intertwiners]]" as [[2-morphisms]]).

-A theorem in ring theory says that the [[center]] of a ring is isomorphic to the center of its category of modules and that Morita equivalent rings have isomorphic centers.
-Especially, two _commutative_ rings are Morita equivalent precisely when they are isomorphic!
+A [theorem in ring theory](center+of+an+additive+category#examples) says that the [[center]] of a ring is isomorphic to the center of its category of modules and that Morita equivalent rings have isomorphic centers.
+In particular, two _commutative_ rings are Morita equivalent precisely when they are isomorphic!

 This shows that the property of _having center $Z$ up to isomorphism_ is stable within Morita equivalence classes.
 Properties of this kind are sufficiently important to deserve a special name: